 With a veneer of Hollywood glitz, Planet Hollywood Resort & Casino is home to Britney Spears and the Miracle Mile Shops as well as a slew of cool restaurants and rockin' bars.

 Hollywood reborn in Sin City, a dazzling disco-lit world, middle of the road

 When you check in, you'll have to hold back the urge to yell "Party at the disco!"
 This is because you'll spot eight long, glittering chandeliers alongside the escalator as you descend into the lobby.
 Combined with a giant crystal-laden ball that hangs overhead and the color-changing LED lights behind the front desk, the whole scene feels like something out of the movie "Saturday Night Fever."

-There's nothing like hanging 10 and doing kickflips in the wave machine.
-OK, confession time: This attraction hasn't actually opened yet.
-But the Strip's first-ever FlowRider Wave-in-a-Box Double is currently being installed at Planet Hollywood...and when it does debut later this spring, we know we'll love it.
+There's nothing like hanging 10 and doing kickflips in a wave machine.
+The Strip's first ever FlowRider Wave-in-a-Box Double opened at Planet Hollywood...and we love it.